SQT ~ the Purge and setting up house

 tired of you taking her clothes off so she crocheted the dress so it wouldn’t come off.
 I don’t think you were much older than Madilynn is now.”

-I keep finding things in random places or not packed together – certainly not done like I would do them.
+I keep finding things in random places or not packed together – certainly not done as I would do them.
 I had a bag of 220v adapters set aside that the movers packed for me.
 The remotes to anything were not packed with those things (including our Sleep Number bed

 ).
 Whatever system they were using isn’t my system and it leads to a case of ADUD – Attention Deficit Unpacking Disorder.
 At least with all the going back and forth, I’m finally getting in 10,000 steps a day!